xAirx/ReactNative-RestaurantAppProject/README.md

 ####

         The project consists of an app and a website depicting a restaurant.

         Redux managing data from the API distributing it across the app.

         The data consists of leaders, dishes, and promotions, this data makes up the content on the webpage and app.

-        Users can register and login

-        The registration functionality is extended in the app which includes integration with the devices camera and camera roll.

         Users are able to favorite and comment on dishes.

         Users are able to see their favorites and also delete them.

+       ////////// All functionality is mirrored in the app version, made for IOS and Android ///////////

+       The registration functionality is extended in the APP which includes integration with the devices camera and camera roll.

-        The app includes a table reservation system that also communicates with redux and native elements on the devices, such as calendar and notification
+       The APP includes a table reservation system that also communicates with redux and native elements on the devices, such as calendar and notification

-        Login functionality, with registration, JWT, communicating with the backend express API.
-        Oauth, facebook login etc.
+       //////////// Login functionality, with registration, JWT, communicating with the backend express API.//////////// Oauth, facebook login etc.

-        Check if a verified ordinary user also has Admin privileges
+        Users can register and login - communicating with the backend express API.

-        User and Admin panel.
+        //////////User and Admin panel.///////////

         Via Userpanel able to update profilepicture, description etc.